Home

 My Favorites-Elephants

-Yes, I confess, elephants are my favorite animals!
+My favorites - Elephants, YES, I confess, they are my favorite animals!
 They have been a passion of mine for quite some time now.
 The cat kingdom and dolphins run a close second.

 To me, it’s all about the appreciation of nature, humans, and the animal kingdom living together in peace and harmony!!